ryanmr/ryanrampersad.com/src/data/resume.md

 > Anyway if you want to pay me the same or more to do whatever I want to do without performance reviews then, my direct messages are open.

-I follow this same philosophy.
+I follow this same philosophy. <em>"Whatever I want"</em>, within the realm of your domain, that is constructive and valuable.
 The original quote is from [Dan Abramov](https://twitter.com/dan_abramov/status/1441222247599857665), core contributor to React.
 My direct messages are open.